Nord-Tech-Systems-LLC/beldum_package_manager/README.md

 ### Commands

-`beldum --init` to initialize new project
-`beldum --list` to list installed packages
-`beldum --install` to install packages
-`beldum --uninstall` to uninstall packages
 `beldum --help` to show commands
+`beldum init` to initialize new project
+`beldum list` to list installed packages
+`beldum install package_name` to install packages
+`beldum uninstall package_name` to uninstall packages
-`beldum --clean` to remove contents from cpp_libs folder
+`beldum clean` to remove contents from cpp_libs folder

 ### Main Project Workflow

-1. Execute `beldum --init` to initialize a project directory.
+1. Execute `beldum init` to initialize a project directory.
 2. Update the package.json with a package from GitHub using this format below:

 ```json